 15. The global overall oxygen budget has decreased by 2 per cent in the past five decades, which equates to a loss of 4.8 ± 2.1 petamoles since 1960.
-16The area of oxygen minimum zones has typically been expanding in recent decades, although regional variability exists.
+Temperature-driven solubility decrease is dominating the oxygen loss in the upper most water layers from a global perspective.
+A warming ocean is gaining less oxygen from air sea gas exchange.50% of the oxygen loss is attributed to solubility changes in the upper 1,000 m.
+This number drops to about 25% for the upper 2,000 m and only on the order of 13% of the overall full water column oxygen loss.
+This solubility driven deoxygenation is attributed to the time period 1960–2010, assuming linear warming.
+For an accelerating warming process these numberswill likely increase.

+16. The area of oxygen minimum zones has typically been expanding in recent decades, although regional variability exists.
+Oxygen minimum zones are generally defined as oceanic volume with less than 80 mmol l-1dissolvedoxygen concentration.
+In areas where the dissolved oxygen levels are close to or completely depletedoxygen minimum zones have potential impacts on greenhouse gas driven climate warming, since they can emit large quantities of nitrous oxide, a potent greenhouse gas, owing to denitrification processes under anoxic conditions.
+Such areas can be found in the Pacific and Indian Ocean and have been found expanding.

-17. Climate change is projected to cause further oxygen declines in many coastal systems where deoxygenation is currently driven primarily by an oversupply of anthropogenic nutrients..
+17. Climate change is projected to cause further oxygen declines in many coastal systems where deoxygenation is currently driven primarily by an oversupply of anthropogenic nutrients.Ocean warming is acting to increase the number of coastal areas that become hypoxic, and causing earlier onset, longer duration and more intense oxygen loss in seasonally hypoxic coastal settings.

-18. Deoxygenation is of great concern because oxygen is a limiting factor for productivity and biodiversity, regulates global cycles of nutrients and carbon and is required for the survival of individual organisms (see also paragraph 46on Fish biodiversity and distribution).
+18. Deoxygenation is of great concern because oxygen is a limiting factor for productivity and biodiversity, regulates global cycles of nutrients and carbon and is required for the survival of individual organisms (see also paragraph 46on Fish biodiversity and distribution).In deep (bathyal) regions oxygen loss results in biodiversity loss and habitat compression among other ecosystem consequences (see paragraphs 49 to 51 on Deep-sea ecosystems),